-The inherent overlap between practice and theory in the study of cinema has consistently acted as an underlying motive in my academic pursuits.
+The inherent overlap between practice and theory in the study of cinema and visual studies has consistently acted as an underlying motive in my academic pursuits.
 I hold a BA in Film (UNLV), an MFA in Film Production, directing (Florida State), and an MPhil Film and Screen Studies (University of Cambridge).

 As a filmmaker, my films have been fortunate enough to be selected into over 30 international film festivals, winner of nine festivals, including best screenplay, best director, best short film, and a finalist for HBO’s Aspiring Filmmakers Contest.
 My education as a filmmaker has taught me the importance of production and the profilmic event; not only how to tell a narrative story, but also how to present and arrange visual images that can elicit an affective response from the viewer.

 Throughout my work as a filmmaker and fledgling film theorist, shifting between film production, post production, classical Hollywood film theory, phenomenology, French film-philosophy and criticism, political theory, and film form, I have striven to break down visual composition, penetrating the image for content, deconstructing mise-en-scene, lighting, and editing, for a productive frame-by-frame analysis of film, while engaging with cinematic history proper, and connecting these interests to wider theoretical concerns in both film production and film philosophy.